Biometric residency card ‘carta di soggiorno elettronica’ for UK nationals living in Italy before 1 January 2021

 Getting the new card if you are a permanent resident in Italy

 If you are a permanent resident, you will receive the new biometric residency card with a 10 year validity (renewable) when you request it from your local questura.
-You can show your current permanent residency document (‘attestazione di soggiorno permanente UE’) to the questura to obtain the 10 year card.
+The best way to prove your permanent residence status is to show your attestazione di soggiorno permanente UE to the questura.
+This document is available from your Town Hall.

 Students who are living in Italy temporarily